Access Virtual Let's Talk here: https://zoom.us/j/91531628158

 What is “Let’s Talk”?

 - “Let’s Talk” is a program that provides easy access to informal confidential consultations with counselors from Counseling and Psychological Services.
 Counselors hold walk-in hours from 1:00 to 2:00 PM, Monday thru Friday, in O'Shaughnessy-Frey Library, Room 406.
-No appointment necessary.
+No appointment is necessary.

 What happens at a visit to “Let’s Talk”?